radumarias/rencrypt-python/README.md

 # Considerations

 This lib hasn't been audited, but it mostly wraps `ring` crate which is a well known library, so in principle it should offer as similar level of security.

+# Contribute

+Feel free to fork it, change and use it in any way that you want.
+If you build something interesting and feel like sharing pull requests are always appreciated.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache License, shall be dual-licensed as above, without any additional terms or conditions.

+## How to contribute

+1. Fork the repo
+2. Make the changes in your fork
+3. Add tests for you changes, if applicable
+4. `cargo build --all --all-features` and fix any issues
+5. `cargo fmt --all`, you can cnofigure your IDE to do this on save [RustRover](https://www.jetbrains.com/help/rust/rustfmt.html) and [VSCode](https://code.visualstudio.com/docs/languages/rust#_formatting)
+6. `cargo check --all --all-features` and fix any errors and warnings
+7. `cargo clippy --all --all-features -- -D warnings` and fix any errors
+8. `cargo test --all --all-features` and fix any issues
+9. `cargo bench --all --all-features` and fix any issues
+10. Create a PR
+11. Monitor the checks (GitHub actions runned)
+12. Respond to any comments
+13. In the end ideally it will be merged to `main`